Home in Toa Payoh

-Home in Toa Payoh is a Singapore Chinese drama which had its original run telecast in December 2003.
+Home in Toa Payoh is a Singaporean Chinese drama which had its original run telecast in December 2003.
 The drama is produced by Singapore's MediaCorp TV Channel 8.
 It was re-aired in 2007 on every weekday, 5.30pm on Channel 8.

 Synopsis

 The first four minutes of the first episode introduces Toa Payoh, one of Singapore's oldest estates, and chronicles its development from a small "kampung" along swampy marshland to a modernised thriving neighbourhood.
 The series depicts life in a typical HDB estate.

 Baomei, Pengkun and Guocheng are childhood friends who grew up together in Toa Payoh.
 Baomei is an overly thrifty bachelor who is a foreman at a factory.
 Pengkun is a top technician at Baomei's factory but is always skiving to return home early to be with his wife and children.
 Guocheng is a highly successful insurance salesman with a loving but constantly nagging wife Huiming.
 The three of them and their families have to put up with the gossipy and quarrelsome Auntie Fen who often argues with Guocheng's father-in-law.